A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

-Modeling sequential user behavior is critical to the success of online applications such as e-commerce, video streaming, and social media.
-Despite essential innovations for tackling the sequential recommendation task \cite{rendle2010factorizing,hidasi2015session,tan2016improved, sun2019bert4rec, kang2018self, li2020time}, these models have to be trained from scratch for each application domain. because they learn representations for each item~\cite{sun2019bert4rec,kang2018self} in the domain.
-Further, to maintain high performance, we need to retrain the models when there is a large influx of new users and items.
-Since the models learn representations for each item, they cannot generalize to new domains.
-Thus, in this paper, we ask: \textit{can we build a pre-trained sequential recommender system capable of cross-domain and cross-application zero-shot transfer without any auxiliary information? (\eg using the model trained for online shopping in the US to predict the next movie that a user in India will watch)}.
+This paper tackles a challenging cross-domain transfer setting where we assume no access to auxiliary information.
+Thus, we ask: \textit{can we build a pre-trained sequential recommender system capable of cross-domain and cross-application transfer without any auxiliary information?} (\eg using the model trained for online shopping in the US to predict the next movie a user in China will watch).
+Our work is a performance baseline for cross-domain tasks; using compatible (\ie same language/modality) auxiliary information across domains, can only improve the performance.